Skip to content

 spira_save_test2

-The first thing you will need to do is choose the SpiraTest project from the dropdown list.
-This will then update the list of test case folders displayed in the top pane of the dialog box.
+First, choose the SpiraTest project from the dropdown list.
+This will update the list of test case folders displayed in the top pane of the dialog box.

-Once you have chosen the desired project, you need to expand the test case folders in SpiraTest and choose the existing Test Case that you want to attach the Rapise test to:
+Once you have chosen the desired project, expand the test case folders in SpiraTest and choose the existing Test Case to which you want to attach the Rapise test:

 spira_save_test3